Meaning, Factors Affecting and Valuation of Goodwill in Partnership Accounts

 10 = 5000

 In other words, goodwill is the value of the reputation of a firm in respect of the profit earned in future over and above the normal profit.
 It may also be defined as the present value of the capacity to earn future profits.
-This means that a firm can be said to have goodwill only if it has capacity to earn profit in future.
+This means that a firm can be said to have goodwill only if it has the capacity to earn a profit in future.
 A firm earning only normal profits like similar firms cannot claim to have any goodwill.

 What are Factors that are affecting the Goodwill